 The term “last mile” is more than just a buzzword in the logistics and supply chain industry, concerning the transportation of goods to the final destination.
-Last mile delivery plays a key role in maintaining customer satisfaction.
-You can measure your fleet performance with 5 key metrics for last mile delivery.
-However, the inefficiency of delivering goods and difficulties in reaching end users trigger last mile problems by dint of high transportation expenses.
+Last-mile delivery plays a key role in maintaining customer satisfaction.
+You can measure your fleet performance with 5 key metrics for last-mile delivery.
+However, the inefficiency of delivering goods and difficulties in reaching end users trigger last-mile problems by dint to high transportation expenses.
 How can businesses reduce the cost of last-mile delivery?
-Are there any effective ways facilitating fleet management?
-Or are there any intriguing tools that can anticipate, avoid and mitigate vehicle problems?
+Are there any effective ways to facilitate fleet management?
+Or are there any intriguing tools that can anticipate, avoid, and mitigate vehicle problems?
 To answer such questions, we need to consider 5 essential ways as below.

 1. Use Route Optimization Software